 Our experienced Phoenix criminal defense lawyers handle all types of criminal offenses including:

 Contact one of our experienced Scottsdale criminal defense attorneys to discuss your case.
 Thompson and Volquardsen has offices conveniently located in Phoenix, Scottsdale, and Chandler, Arizona.

 Arizona DUI Attorneys in Phoenix You Can Count On

-The firm of Thompson & Volquardsen, P.C., consists of attorneys Woody Thompson, Jay S. Volquardsen, Jim Simpson, and Mark Beller.
+The firm of Thompson & Volquardsen, P.C., consists of attorneys Woody Thompson and Jay S. Volquardsen.
 Our attorneys in Phoenix, Chandler, and Scottsdale, Arizona have decades of combined experience with a wide range of civil and criminal law matters, as well as their successful case record, they have proven themselves as attorneys you can trust with even the most serious DUI and criminal charges in the state of Arizona.
 The Arizona DUI lawyers of Thompson & Volquardsen, P.C., are proud of their reputation and are ready to put their experience and resources to work on your case.

 If you are facing alcohol-related driving charges, criminal charges, or traffic violations, do not hesitate to contact the Arizona DUI attorneys of Thompson & Volquardsen, P.C., today.
 To learn more about what we may be able to do to help you, or to speak with a dedicated Arizona DUI attorney about your situation, contact us in Phoenix at 602-510-9999, in Scottsdale at 602-327-1179, and in Chandler at 480-203-8977.